What is Fascia Training and How to Do It: Explained for Footballers

 Most people think that the biggest organ of the human body is the skin, but it is really the fascia because it is under your skin and there are various layers to it.
 As a sensory organ, fascia has 6-10 times more nerve endings than muscles do which is why it plays a huge role proprioception, interception, and exteroception.

-A lot of people don’t think fascia training is real because we cannot see the fascia working in real time, since we would have to be inside the body, but it can be trained.
+A lot of people don’t think fascia training is real because we cannot see the fascia working in real time, since we would have to be inside the body to see it, but it can be trained.
 One important misconception to clear up right now is that anytime you are training you are really training all of your systems because nothing is ever working in isolation.

 We cannot isolate fascia and we cannot isolate muscles.
 When we do “fascia-based” training we are still training the muscles, tendons, and ligaments, and even when we do “muscle-based” training we are also training the fascia, tendons, and ligaments, but in different ways that give different results.
-The main goal of fascia training is to learn how to apply tension in your body and develop a strong framework for movement.
-Another way to view the fascia system is as an electric suit that surrounds your body and allows the signal from your brain and body to run faster because fascia is made up of EZ water, which creates electrical charges and batteries inside your body.
+The main goal of fascia training is to learn how to apply tension throughout your body and develop a strong foundation for reflexive movement.

 As an aspiring soccer player you want healthy, smooth fascia without any adhesions that allows all of the layers to slide along each other properly, which leads to effortless and fluid movement due to better transfer of energy within the body.